Because we know quality matters, you have no need to worry about your content.

-Most of our larger projects are completed inside our Intelligent Translation Workbench, the workbench surfaces glossaries, reserved words and context inside one editing screen ensuring the highest quality of translation.
-The ITW also allows real time collaboration and communication with project managers so questions can be asked and answered very quickly.
+Most of our larger projects are completed inside our cloud-based Translation Workbench, the workbench surfaces glossaries, reserved words and context inside one editing screen ensuring the highest quality of translation.
+The workbench also allows real-time collaboration and communication with project managers so questions can be asked and answered very quickly.

-Straker Translations is certified to EN 15038:2006 and has been comprehensively audited and certified by the leading global verification and certification company VNZ, who have confirmed that we comply on all aspects of the standard.
-Many translation companies say they “comply” or “follow” EN 15038:2006 but do not actually get certified or audited to prove they comply.
-This is pointless unless you are going to be certified to the standard.
+Straker Translations is certified to ISO 17100 and has been comprehensively audited and certified by the leading global verification and certification company VNZ, who have confirmed that we comply on all aspects of the standard.
 A big part of the certification process is ensuring you have fully documented all of the required policies and also written procedures for each policy.
 Writing what you do and doing what you write is a big part of the certification and having completed this process we know that we provided the highest quality translation service for our clients.